Sila Nerangalil Sila Manidhargal (2022 film): Production

-Sila Nerangalil Sila Manithargal was the late writer Jayakanthan's award-winning novel, which was adapted later into a film of the same name in 1977 by A. Bhimsingh.
-In July 2021, the title of Ashok Selvan's new project was announced by Kamal Haasan as Sila Nerangalil Sila Manidhargal (with a different story) in Twitter.
-In December 2021, the children of Jayakanthan had appealed to Haasan to avoid reusing the title since the title was synonymous with their father's name.
+In July 2021, the title of Ashok Selvan's new project was announced by Kamal Haasan as Sila Nerangalil Sila Manidhargal.
+In December 2021, the children of writer Jayakanthan appealed to Haasan to avoid reusing the title of Jayakanthan's novel since the title was synonymous with their father's name.
 But still the title was unchanged.
 Filming began in January 2021 and was completed by that December.

 Soundtrack

 The soundtrack is composed by Radhan.
 The audio rights were acquired by Sony Music India.